- FAA Ruling for Airline Pilots

 Flight training is conducted in Piper and Beechcraft aircraft owned by RMC.
 Glass cockpit aircraft and sophisticated simulators are used in training to prepare graduates for competitive careers in aviation.
 Further training is conducted using state-of-the-art Canadair Regional Jet (CRF) flight management system (FMS) simulation.
 The program emphasizes professional experiences, relevant classroom instruction, and safe flight operations that will help transition the students to a successful career after graduation.

+RMC is one of only seven colleges in the nation where a student can also become a certified dispatcher, which is a minor.
+Another minor particularly applicable to the aviation industry is Unmanned Aerial Systems (UAS).
 If you are interested in becoming a certified private pilot, but not a commercial pilot, consider a minor in aeronautical science.